 Are there any complications?

-Chiggers in the U.S. are not known to carry and transmit diseases.
-However, they do cause intense itching.
-If the bites are scratched, they may result in infections that can sometimes lead to fevers.
+Chiggers in the U.S. are not known to carry or transmit diseases.
+But they do cause intense itching.
+If the bites are scratched, they may result in infection that can sometimes lead to fever.

 Other biting insects and bugs to look out for

 As well as chiggers, there are a number of other biting insects to be aware of.
 Here is a small selection that people may come across:

 - Ticks: Ticks are often located in plants and brush and can bite people.
 While their bites are often deemed harmless to humans, they can carry diseases such as Lyme disease and Rocky Mountain spotted fever.

 - Scabies: These mites burrow into a person’s skin and cause intense itching.
 Scabies can spread when a person comes into close contact with a person infected by the mites.

 - Bedbugs: Usually found in beds and old furniture, bedbugs have a mild bite and are less than 1 millimeter long.
 They usually leave a small, red, itchy lump after a bite.

 - Fleas: Fleas do not just bite pets.
 They can bite humans too.
 These insects suck blood from their hosts to feed, and leave small itchy lumps.